Student Spotlight: Patricia Cosgrove

 “Since I was enjoying what I was doing, I decided to look into what additional training I could get to make the leap from volunteering at a library to a career in the field.”

 Cosgrove enrolled in the Library and Information Technology program at College of DuPage and loved studying for her classes.

 “I mostly took online classes because they fit my life.
 I was able to complete class work at times that were convenient for me, usually after my children were asleep,” she said.
 “I also found the Library and Information Technology program to be a collaborative and interactive learning environment via class discussions on Blackboard.
 I really appreciated that the program is focused on developing real-world practical skills that are immediately transferable to the workforce.”

 Shortly after earning her certificate, Cosgrove found a job in the Learning Resource Center at Community High School, District 94.
-It's exactly what she wants to do, and the job also allows her to continue developing her information technology skills while helping others develop theirs.
+She is now at Naperville Central High School in the LRC.
+It’s exactly what she wants to do, and the job also allows her to continue developing her information technology skills while helping others develop theirs.

 “Every day, I use the skills I learned at COD in my job.
 And one of the best things is that I can talk to students who are deciding to do after high school about the educational value of COD’s programs,” she said.
 “I think COD is a great value, whether you’re a first-time student or one who is pursuing a second career as I did.
 COD’s educational programs, like the Library and Information Technology program, are designed and taught by faculty who have worked in their fields.
 It’s not just theory; students learn the skills they will use in their careers.

 “From my perspective, COD has a wealth of certificate and degree programs, like the Library and Information Technology program, that meet the educational aspirations of a large cross-section of students.
 It is a valued educational partner of high schools, such as Community High School, and provides many students with an affordable path to higher education.
 I think it’s a true community treasure.”